greensnowltd/greensnowsite/about.md

 • We encourage our staff to enjoy a healthy and sustainable lifestyle that leaves the planet in a better and more stable condition for future generations.

+• We provide fan abundance of free fruit for staff, and actively encourage exercise wherever possible

-• We believe that it is our duty to conduct every element of our business in a way that has a positive impact on society and does not damage the environment.
+• We believe that it is our duty to conduct every element of our business in a way that has a positive impact on society

-• We are environmentally aware, always striving to cut down our use of single use plastic, and actively engaged.
+• We are environmentally aware and actively engaged in the outdoors.

-• We will adopt environmentally friendly packaging for our own products and work hard to influence the supply chain from within.

-• We will proactively encourage all manufacturers we work with to follow our lead, and commit to clean and sustainable growth.

 ### **Keep it personal**